-So that the Converter can determine the total vehicle centre of gravity height hs, Volkswagen AG recommends the following procedure after completion of the whole vehicle:
+So that the converter can determine the total vehicle centre of gravity height h_s, Volkswagen AG recommends the following procedure after completion of the whole vehicle:

-- After conversion, the vehicle should be weighed on board scales or on suitable wheel load scales in two subsequent driving positions - Here, the measured axle loads shall be determined with the vehicle in a level state (GFA and GRA (see chapter 9.1.1 "Determining the centre of gravity in x-direction") and the axle loads on an axle (QRA or QFA) increased by the quantity h'. - The raising height h' should be as high as possible in accordance with the front and rear ramp angles of the vehicle (also known as approach/departure angle).
+- After conversion, the vehicle should be weighed on board scales or on suitable wheel load scales in two subsequent driving positions - Here, the measured axle loads shall be determined with the vehicle in a level state (G{FA} and G{RA} (see chapter 9.1.1 "Determining the centre of gravity in x-direction") and the axle loads on an axle (Q{RA} or Q{FA}) increased by the quantity h'.
+The raising height h' should be as large as possible in accordance with the front and rear ramp angles of the vehicle (also known as approach/departure angle).
 The target value is h' > 600 mm. - To reduce measuring errors, at least six individual measurements shall be made in the axle load calculation for each vehicle axle: - + three per axle with vehicle level and - + three each with a raised axle - + The average value for each axle should be calculated from the three measurements for a state. - The average value should be calculated from these three values and used in the calculations with the equations (5) to (9).
 To improve the accuracy of the final result, the axle load modification should be determined with raised rear axle and raised front axle.